Julianne Hough’s Toned Abs Light Instagram On Fire

 Emotion with no story or meaning attached is one of the purest forms of expression.
 When we suppress an emotion we give it power and meaning, which then leads to feeling stuck, or even physical pain and sickness.
 Instead, RELEASE IT.
 TRANSFORM IT.
 Feel freedom and express yourself fully.
 That’s really living.

 Earlier this week, The Inquisitr shared that Julianne showed off her gorgeous figure in another NSFW outfit.
-In the action shot, Hough threw her hands up in the air and leaned her head back with her short, blond tresses falling at her back.
+In the action shot, Hough threw her hands up in the air and leaned her head back, with her short, blond tresses falling at her back.
 Her arms were blocking her face in the shot but she accessorized the look with a ton of rings on her finger.
 Once again, her body was on display in a two-piece green set that showed off her abs.

 The photo has amassed 60,000 likes and 160-plus comments since it went live.